dora-metrics/pelorus/docs/Development.md

 ```
 This will publish Pelorus operator images to [quay.io](https://quay.io/organization/pelorus).

-To deploy it to OpenShift marketplace, a pullrequest must be created in [Openshift Community Operators repository](https://github.com/redhat-openshift-ecosystem/community-operators-prod).
+To deploy it to OpenShift marketplace, a pull request must be created in [Openshift Community Operators repository](https://github.com/redhat-openshift-ecosystem/community-operators-prod).
 The Pelorus operator source code that is deployed to OpenShift marketplace is stored in [`operators/pelorus-operator/`](https://github.com/redhat-openshift-ecosystem/community-operators-prod/tree/main/operators/pelorus-operator) folder.

+> The operator image and pull request creation are automated by the project CI.
+Check [Versioning Process](#versioning-process) section for more information

 ### API specification